Warwick Castle: Warwick Castle trebuchet

+The trebuchet was decommissioned in 2020 due to safety concerns, and was deconstructed and replaced with a comparable trebuchet in 2023.

 Layout

 The current castle, built in stone during the reign of King Henry II, is on the same site as the earlier Norman motte-and-bailey castle.
 A keep used to stand on the motte which is on the south west of the site, although most of the structure now dates from the post-medieval period.
 In the 17th century the motte was landscaped with the addition of a path.
 The bailey was incorporated into the new castle and is surrounded by stone curtain walls.

 When Warwick Castle was rebuilt in the reign of King Henry II it had a new layout with the buildings against the curtain walls.
 The castle is surrounded by a dry moat on the northern side where there is no protection from the river or the old motte; the perimeter of the walls is 130 m long by 82 m wide.
 The two entrances to castle are in the north and west walls.
 There was originally a drawbridge over the moat in the north east.
 In the centre of the north west wall is a gateway with Clarence and Bears towers on either side; this is a 15th-century addition to the fortifications of the castle.
 The residential buildings line the eastern side of the castle, facing the River Avon.
 These buildings include the great hall, the library, bedrooms, and the chapel.